 When your company is looking to generate more revenue, consider a professional sales development program to generate leads and set up the sales team for success.

-Those statistics alone should make you consider a professional sales development program for prospecting.
+Those benefits alone should make you consider a professional sales development program for prospecting.

-You should also consider the most true thing I have learned in 20 years of leading sales teams: Even the very best and most well meaning salesperson will find anything to do to avoid prospecting.
-There is always something that in the moment seems more important to a salesperson than reaching out to prospects.
+You should also consider the truest thing I have learned in 20 years of leading sales teams: Even the very best and most well-meaning salesperson will find anything to do to avoid prospecting.
+There is always something that at the moment seems more important to a salesperson than reaching out to prospects.

-By removing the prospecting function from the sales team, your company’s salespeople would be able to focus on referrals, qualified inbound leads, their networks, cross selling, and upselling to their customer base.
-These are all things that increase revenue of your organization, but it does not require reaching out to cold prospects.
+By removing the prospecting function from the sales team, your company’s salespeople would be able to focus on referrals, qualified inbound leads, their networks, cross-selling, and upselling to their customer base.
+These are all things that increase the revenue of your organization, but it does not require reaching out to cold prospects.

 You need a team of highly skilled and focused individuals to handle the prospecting function to create more revenue opportunities for your company.

 Now that you know why you need a sales development program, let me also explain why you should outsource this function to a firm such as ProSales Connection to ensure that quality leads are generated that the sales team can act upon.

 The time to launch a professional sales development program is drastically reduced if the function is outsourced to a firm that specializes in prospecting.

 In our experience, what it takes to set up an internal program are unique systems, tools, processes, managers, and trained individuals.
 It is our belief that it is more effective and efficient to contract to an outsourced firm that already handles this unique set-up and has a track record of generating results for clients, as opposed to building this function internally.